MarekLas/snails_final/README.md

 <img src="https://github.com/MarekLas/snails_final/blob/master/01_modules.png" align="center" width ="55%"/>

 ## Data sample
-We can see that the are som not welcome object data.
+We can see that the are some not welcome object data.
 So I should use one hot encoding soon.

 <img src="https://github.com/MarekLas/snails_final/blob/master/02_dane.png" align="center" />